On the Emergence of Testing Strategies: A Socio-technical Grounded Theory: Discussion

-\paragraph{Materiality of Testing}
+\subsubsection{Materiality of Testing}

-Artefacts that are related to testing practices shape software development experience.
+Artefacts that are related to testing practices, i.e., the materiality of testing, shape how testing is used, perceived, valued and approached.
 This includes artefacts that are created through testing (e.g., test code) artefacts which support testing practices (e.g., CI/CD infrastructures) and not only the artefacts which are subject to testing (e.g., source code that is being tested).
-We find that the absence, presence and availability of artefacts has considerable influences on developers which go beyond the effect that they contribute to the functional goals of a project.
-We argue that the materiality of testing (its artefacts) shapes how testing is used, perceived, valued and approached.
-For example, the presence of testing artefacts has an impact on testing motivation and commitment to testing.
-Adding to our considerations of social and human factors in testing above, we argue that it is the mutual influence of socially constructed phenomena and materiality that shapes testing experiences.
+We argue that the absence, presence and availability of artefacts causes effects that go beyond the functional goals of a project.